 A good ratio for a silky smooth quiche is 3 large eggs, 1 cup milk, ½ cup of heavy cream and 1 cup shredded cheese.
 But I am making a pulled pork quiche.
 It doesn’t scream sophistication so I went with a different ratio of eggs and dairy.

 Now a quiche screams hard work.
 A French custard baked into a pie shell?
 But a quiche is relatively simple to make.
-If you are using vegetables that have a lot of water in them, you do need to cook the vegetables beforehand.
-These include mushrooms, spinach and onions.
+For this recipe, I chose some favorite veggies that didn’t require precooking first.

 Ever since I discovered the joy of baking with olive oil and wrote my olive oil cookbook, I have continued to bake with olive oil and prefer it to butter based baking.
 The same is true with this olive oil pie crust.